Connecting New England with the World

 The Port of Boston’s Conley Terminal – operated by Massport – is the only full-service container terminal in New England.
 Conley Terminal serves six (6) of the world’s top 10 container lines (MSC, COSCO, “K” Line, Yang Ming, Hanjin, Evergreen) and handles nearly 1.5 million metric tons of cargo each year.
 Located in South Boston, Conley Terminal moves New England’s goods to market with speed and efficiency, ensuring that the region’s 14 million consumers have the products they need, when they need them.
 Ongoing investments in equipment, dock improvements and a more than $310 million investment in dredging will ensure that Conley Terminal remains competitive in the future.

 Key Containerized Cargos:

 Advantages of Shipping Through the Port of Boston’s Conley Terminal

 - In the heart of 14 million consumers;

-- Direct weekly container services to Asia, North Europe, and the Mediterranean,
+- Direct weekly container services connecting New England to Asia (CKYH+E), North Europe (MSC), and the Mediterranean (MSC);

-- 100% credit on Harbor Maintenance Tax (HMT) for Massachusetts companies.
+- 100% credit on Harbor Maintenance Tax (HMT) for Massachusetts importers.